MaxKolbe/RestaurantChatBot/README.md

 When a customer selects “0”, the bot cancels the order if there is.

 ## DEPLOYMENT
-You can find the live site at [](https://restaurantchatbot-production.up.railway.app/)
+You can find the live site [here](https://restaurantchatbot-production.up.railway.app/)

 ## INSTRUCTIONS
 Visit the live site and place your order with the textbox and form submit button.